KwonCheulJin/leetcode/0026-remove-duplicates-from-sorted-array/README.en.md

 <pre>
 <strong>Input:</strong> nums = [1,1,2]
 <strong>Output:</strong> 2, nums = [1,2,_]
-<strong>Explanation:</strong> Your function should return k = 2, with the first two elements of nums being 1 and 2 respectively.
+<strong>Explanation:</strong> The function should return k = 2, where the first two elements of nums are 1 and 2 respectively.
-It does not matter what you leave beyond the returned k (hence they are underscores).
+The values after k do not matter, and are therefore represented with underscores.
 </pre>

 <p><strong class="example">Example 2:</strong></p>